 Nearly six in ten people living across Oxford support Low Traffic Neighbourhoods (LTNs) such as those installed in East Oxford almost six months ago, around twice as many as oppose them.
+People also supported the proposed Traffic Filters, Zero Emissions Zone and Workplace Parking Levy by majorities of two or three to one.

 In the first formal test of public opinion since the LTNs were put in place, a survey carried out by YouGov on behalf of CoHSAT member group Oxfordshire Liveable Streets showed that 56% of respondents supported LTNs, while only 29% opposed them.
 (1)